hellociel/100-days-of-code/log.md

 **Thoughts:**

 I was not feeling well today so I was not able to be as productive as I wanted to.
 I will finish seeding the data and finish the components for airbnb tomorrow.

+### Day 9: May 20, 2020

+**Today's Progress**:

+- 1 Leetcode problem solved.
+(1313.
+Decompress Run-Length Encoded List)
+- Worked on the styled components of the pop-ups in my Airbnb project.

+**Thoughts:**

+I had a productive day of working on the airbnb project.
+I want to review how I'm organizing my files and get advice on how I can understand html/css hierarchy better.